snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 <!--more-->

 <h2 id="spark">1.
-Apache Spark Job</h2>
+Apache Spark job</h2>

-Biggest new thing of this release is ability to run JSON Schema derivation as Apache Spark job on AWS Elastic MapReduce cluster or on your own.
+This release lets you run the JSON Schema derivation process as an Apache Spark job - letting you derive your schemas from much larger collections of JSON instances.

-For AWS setup we provide [pyinvoke] [pyinvoke] tasks file which allow you quickly deploy EMR cluster and run job on huge sets of JSON instances storing in S3 buckets.
+For users of Amazon Web Services we provide a [pyinvoke] [pyinvoke] tasks file to quickly deploy an EMR cluster and run your Schema Guru job on your JSON instances as stored in Amazon S3.
-Tasks file and other parts of job based on our [Spark Example Project] [spark-example-project].

-To publish and run Schema derivation job you need to have [boto] [boto], [pyinvoke] [pyinvoke] and [awscli] [awscli] packages installed.
-One way is to install everything using vagrant provisioning:
+To use this you will need to have [boto] [boto], [pyinvoke] [pyinvoke] and [awscli] [awscli] packages installed.
+One way to install everything is using vagrant provisioning:

 {% highlight bash %}
  host> git clone https://github.com/snowplow/schema-guru